 5. Separate Yourself from the Emotion

-By sending in a service missionary or welfare specialist and having them report back to me with the facts, I could take a more rational look at the situation.
-I could then make a better decision that I was less likely to regret later.
-I wouldn’t avoid meeting with the member, because that is an important part too, but I would allow most of the emotion to be filtered out through the welfare specialists.
+By sending in one of your welfare assistance team and having them report back to you with the facts, you can take a more rational look at the situation.
+You can then make a better decision that you are less likely to regret later.
+As the bishop, don’t avoid meeting with the member, because that is an important part too, but allow most of the emotion to be filtered out through the welfare assistance team.

 So what do you think?
 What approach have you taken in administering welfare?

-I also recommend that you read the article When the Bishop Doesn’t Pay the Rent.
+We also recommend that you read the article, When the Bishop Doesn’t Pay the Rent.

 This article has been updated with contributions from Beth Young and members of the Leading Saints Helpers Group.